Ventapa/image-viewer-MET/README.md

 4. Run on a device or emulator with internet access.
 5. Tap **Load Images** to start browsing MET artworks!

----

-## 🤝 Contributing

-Feel free to fork and submit pull requests.
-Suggestions:

-- Add local caching (Room)
-- Implement endless scrolling
-- Show detailed view for each artwork

----

-## 📄 License

-This project is released under the MIT License.

 ## 📄 User FLow
 ```mermaid